 Passive Income Tax Rate for 2020

-There are 4 filing categories for taxpayers: single, married and filing jointly, head of household, and married and filing separately.
+There are four filing categories for taxpayers: single, married and filing jointly, head of household, and married and filing separately.
 How much you pay in taxes is based on income, which we will discuss in the following sections.

 Short-Term Passive Income Tax Rates